Changing the course of cancer treatment for more than 40 years

 Despite many remarkable advancements, more than 9 million lives will be lost globally to cancer this year.1

-We are dedicated to delivering promising new therapies to patients with complex cancers, where there remains significant unmet need to improve outcomes.
+We are dedicated to delivering new therapies to patients with complex cancers, where there remains significant unmet need to improve outcomes.
 Our portfolio features many first-in-class oncology/hematology medicines and innovative therapies for recurring or difficult-to-treat cancers.

 By harnessing the power of the immune system, leveraging deep knowledge of the human and cancer genome, and exploring revolutionary biomarkers, we are driving innovation in cancer treatment.

 Our industry-leading oncology pipeline has greater than 20 investigational assets, across multiple targets, in more than a dozen tumor types.

 We are proud to focus our research on difficult targets such as KRASG12C and to further explore our BiTE® technology.

 We want to revolutionize the way cancer patients are diagnosed, treated, and cared for.
 We are embracing precision medicine by leveraging biomarkers and exploring targeted approaches.

 Through adaptive trial design and surrogate endpoints like minimal residual disease (MRD), we can redefine measures of success and bring treatments to patients faster.2-4

 We’re bringing our expertise in biologics and manufacturing to biosimilars, because we believe meaningful savings and long-term sustainability are derived from a marketplace that encourages competition.

 Our goal is to deliver high-quality, reliably supplied, and cost-saving biosimilar medicines to provide more treatment options for patients and create a more sustainable healthcare system.